 SDA is a bidirectional pin used to transfer data into and out of the device.
 It is an open drain output and may be wire-ORed with any number of open drain or open collector outputs.

 An open drain output requires the use of a pull-up resistor.
-For selecting typical values, refer to the Guidelines for Calculating Typical Values of Bus Pull-Up Resistors graph.
+For selecting typical values, refer to the Pull-Up Resistor selection graph at the end of this data sheet.

 Address (A0, A1, A2)